Aldersgate Sunday and Wesley Day

 Preaching services took place in the mornings (at 5.00am) and sometimes in the evenings.
 Wesley gave the large clock to ensure the services kept to time.
 The top pulpit was used by the preacher and the lower pulpit was used by a person to read the Bible readings or lead the hymn-singing.
 Singing was unaccompanied - the organ you can see was given as part of the building’s restoration in the 1930s.
 It dates from 1761 and was built by John Snetzler.
 Below the pulpits is the communion table at which John and Charles Wesley celebrated the Lord’s Supper.
 Sometimes there were special services, such as love feasts (when cake and water were shared) and watch-nights (services that lasted overnight till dawn).

 The octagon was built in the roof to draw light down into the chapel.
-It also enable those upstairs to see what is happening in the Chapel - another security measure.
+It also enables those upstairs to see what is happening in the Chapel - another security measure.

 Baptisms, Weddings and Funerals

-Our chaplain, Rev David Weeks, and our education officer, Rev Mandy Briggs, are always happy to discuss holding special ceremonies in the chapel.
+Our chaplains, Rev David Weeks and Rev Josette Crane, are always happy to discuss holding special ceremonies in the chapel.

 We are part of the Methodist Church and are authorised to conduct infant and adult baptisms and dedications.